adolan5/BGPDistinct/README.md

 *A measure of the number of distinct BGP messages over time.*
 ##### Author: Andy Dolan

+## Navigating and Using this Repository
+For demonstrated use of most components of this project, use the main BGPDistinct [notebook](./notebooks/BGPDistinct.ipynb).
+This document provides a background on BGP and is where primary experiments took place; results and discussion are captured there.

 ## Introduction
 The Border Gateway Protocol (BGP) is a foundational technology of today's Internet.
 In essence, this protocol allows different autonomous systems (ASes)